Health & Humn Srvs Interdiscip

 HHS 115S.
 Applied Collaborative Leadership in Health and Human Services

 Prerequisites: Admission to the CHHS Honors Program and completion of HHS 114S.
-Apply collaborative values, knowledge and skills necessary to implement a community needs assessment project in an interdisciplinary context.
+Apply collaborative leadership values, knowledge and skills necessary to implement a community needs assessment project in an interprofessional context.
 Classroom content will be reinforced through service-learning, which is an integral component of the course.

 Course Typically Offered: Spring